ElsaB-Lab/fRagmentomics/README.md

 ### The Challenge: Ambiguity in Short Reads

 Interpreting a variant requires analyzing its surrounding nucleotide context, not just the variant site itself.
 For SNVs and MNVs, this means checking the adjacent bases to ensure a simple mutation is not part of a larger event.
-Similarly, for MNVs and indels, a read is  considered truly informative if it covers the entire variant and some of its flanking sequence, which is essential for resolving potential ambiguities.
+For MNVs and indels, a read is considered truly informative if it covers the entire variant and some of its flanking sequence, which is essential for resolving potential ambiguities.

 **An Example of Indel Ambiguity**